 As the aircraft descends the air pressure inside the cabin will gradually increase, so the rising air pressure will push the eardrums inwards.
 To counter this, the air pressure on the other side of the eardrums, in the inner ear, must also increase.
 To enable this to happen air must be sucked in through the Eustachian tube.

-What is happening when you have problems with your ears during a flight?
+What is happening when you have ear pain during a flight?

 - Swallowing and yawning opens the Eustachian tube so that air will be able to reach the inner ear during descent.